Philosophy

 a picture of dr. bhattacharjee smiling in a green sweater in front of a background of green plants

 More formally, this means I primarily practice from a culturally-sensitive, psychodynamic orientation, while tailoring my approach to each patients’ unique needs.
+This approach to psychotherapy is supported by contemporary research in neuroscience and evidence-based psychotherapy research.

-The goal of treatment is not only symptom reduction, but also greater flexibility, freedom, choice in life.
-My approach to psychotherapy is supported by contemporary research in neuroscience and evidence-based psychotherapy research.
+The goal of the treatment I offer is not only symptom reduction, but also greater flexibility, freedom, and choice in life.

 Background & Training